 Our nanotechnology expertise:

-Hai Han focuses her practice on U.S. and foreign chemical and pharmaceutical patent matters with a special emphasis on small molecules.
+Hai Han focuses her practice on U.S. and foreign chemical and pharmaceutical patent matters with special emphasis on small molecules.
+She’s trusted by her clients for her valuable insights as a strategic counselor, for IP management and patent procurement.

 Partner